Treatment Center for Thoracic Conditions

-If we think again about the example of the inner tube and tire to represent the lung and the chest wall, an Empyema occurs when there is an infection that develops in the space between the lung (the inner tube) and the chest wall (the tire).
+If we think again about the example of the inner tube and tire to represent the lung and the chest wall, an empyema occurs when there is an infection that develops in the space between the lung (the inner tube) and the chest wall (the tire).
 This infection can progressively collapse the lung and cause severe illness and even death.
-Treatment of these infections is with surgery and antibiotics.
-Surgery can be very difficult and has often been done with an open thoracotomy (cutting into the side of the chest and spreading the ribs to access the chest cavity.)
-Within the last few years, advances in minimally invasive techniques and instrumentation has changed this surgery to a minimally invasive procedure.

-According to the American Cancer Society, lung cancer is the second most common cause of cancer in Men (Prostate is number 1) and Women (Breast is number 1).
-About 13% of all new cancers are lung cancers.
-Approximately 228,150 new cases of lung cancer are diagnosed per year and approximately 142,670 deaths occur from lung cancer per year.
+According to the American Cancer Society, lung cancer is the second most common cause of cancer in men and in women.
+About 13% of all new cancers are lung cancers, and approximately 228,150 new cases of lung cancer are diagnosed per year, with approximately 142,670 deaths occurring from lung cancer each year.

-VATS is a type of thoracic surgery performed using a small video camera that is introduced into the patient’s chest via a scope.
-The surgeon is able to view instruments that are being used along with the anatomy on which the surgeon is operating.
-It is a minimally invasive surgical technique which can be used for many purposes, ranging from a biopsy to removal of tumors or entire lobes from the lung.
+During VATS, our surgeon is able to view surgical instruments along with the anatomy of the patient.
+This technique is minimally invasive and can be used for many purposes, ranging from a biopsy to removal of tumors or entire lobes from the lung.
 VATS has revolutionized the treatment of diseases of the chest resulting in less pain, decreased hospital stays, and a more rapid recovery and return to normal activities.